-We seek two kinds of contributions from thoughtful and informed members of the UW-Madison community:
+We seek two kinds of contributions from thoughtful and informed members of the University of Wisconsin community:

 Articles: These are substantive reports or opinion pieces, either solicited or unsolicited, on a particular topic of interest.
 Contributors must be registered users, and articles must be approved by the Editor before posting.
-If you wish to submit an article and do not already have “contributor” (or higher) status, please send email with a brief proposal.
-You will receive instructions on how to proceed.
+If you wish to submit an article and do not already have “contributor” (or higher) status, please send email with a brief proposal or a draft article.

 We wish the focus to be on the facts and ideas presented in an article and not on the identity of the author.
 We also want authors to be able to speak freely about sensitive issues without fear of drawing negative attention to themselves.
 For both reasons, we allow contributions to be anonymous.